antonlegoo/sketch-plugin-format-export/README.md

 ***

-#### 3. Select an artboard to export
+#### 3. Select artboards to export

-Select artboards to export by selecting them in the artboard palette and/or by selecting layers within the artboard.
+Select artboards to export by 1) selecting them in the artboard palette and/or 2) by selecting layers on the artboard's actual canvas.

 ***